 ~ Pam

 P.S.
-Since we don’t have a lot of fall color here in Florida, see the fall topiary I made with silk leaves and flowers.
+Since we didn’t have a lot of fall color in Florida, see the fall topiary I made with silk leaves and flowers.
+The good news is that these topiaries store well, and I am able to continue using them here in Michigan, too!

 3 Comments on 10 fabulous fall leaf crafts